selketjah/selketjah.github.io/about.md

 Thanks for reading my blog!

-My name Gien and I have been programming in C# for most of my career.
+My name is Gien and I have been programming in C# for most of my career.
 Recently I added F# to that list and loving it.

 I always start my day with coffee, I'm part of the [@DDDBE](http://www.meetup.com/dddbelgium/) and [@SoCraTes_BE](http://www.meetup.com/socratesbe/) organisational team and I help out with the [SoCraTes BE conference](http://www.socratesbe.org/).